Allen-Tildesley/examples/GUIDE.md

 For simplicity the sites are taken to be identical, although the program is easily generalized.
-Molecular orientations are represented by quaternions, which are used to calculate the rotation matrix and hence the LJ site positions.
+Molecular orientations are represented by quaternions, which are used to calculate the rotation matrix and hence the interaction site positions.

 We test this with the three-site model of orthoterphenyl, a fragile glassformer, described in the following publications amongst others.